damiancipolat/Nodejs-Lambda-Practice/README.md

 - read_to_s3_json:

   Example of a lambda function, that read a s3 file from a bucket, and validate the format of the json data into the file.

+ - log_cloudWatch:

+Example loggin to cloudwatch and creating a custom metrics.